GPMS/Doujinshi-Searcher/Readme.md

 ## How to use

-Install requirements in `requirements.txt` then run without arguments to search for recent doujinshi and authors that fit the user's preferences inside `config.json`:
+Install requirements in `requirements.txt` and the [Chrome Web Driver](https://chromedriver.chromium.org/downloads), then run without arguments to search for recent doujinshi and authors that fit the user's preferences inside `config.json`:
 ```console
 > run.bat
 ```